lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 Refer to README in */GWAS/*

+## TRAJGWAS
+Scripts to perform trajectory GWAS as outlined in https://github.com/OpenMendel/TrajGWAS.jl (Ko et al. 2022).
+Returns results for beta (mean), tau (variance), and joint effects of beta and tau for each SNP on trait.
+1. **1_sample_qc.R** - Prepare data and covariates in long format for TrajGWAS.
+2. **2_fit_null_model.jl** - Use TrajGWAS Julia package to fit mixed model with fixed and random effects (including covariates and random intercept and random time-slope within each individual) but without any SNPs - null model.
+3. **3_spatest.jl** - Perform GWAS on each chromosome with the saddle point approximation implemented in Julia TrajGWAS pacakge.
+4. **submit_4_plot_results.sh** and **4_plot_gwas_results.R** - Filter SNPs and plot QQ-plots and Manhattan plots.

 ## Post-GWAS
 1. **1_perform_finemapping.sh** - Uses Duncan's pipeline (see here: https://github.com/astheeggeggs/pipeline) to finemap causal variants in loci from filtered GWAS summary statistics.
 2. **2_plot_locuszoom.sh** - Following finemapping, provide LD matrix, summary stats, and finemapped variants to local version of locuszoom for loci plots.
 This can be extended to highlight independently associated variants.
 3. **3_calculate_heritability.sh** - Get overall SNP-based heritability of phenotype using LDSC from summary statistics.
 4. **4_extract_dosages.sh and 4_submit_extract_dosages.R** - Get dosages (0,1,2) to find homozygous REF/ALT and heterozygous individuals at lead SNPs of interest.

+Other helpers:
+**8_calculate_power_boost** - Compare chi-square statistics from linear mixed model intercept GWASs to GIANT GWASs to determine increase in effective sample size.
+**classify_reported_novel_variants.R** - Classify variants as "reported" (previously published), "refined" (correlated with previously published variants, larger effect size than previously published correlated variants, and retains effect when conditioned on previously published correlated variants), or "novel" (uncorrelated with previously published variants, or conditionally independent of any previously published correlated variants).

+## PGS ASSOCIATIONS (in collaboration with Frederik Heymann Lassen)
+See here for generation of PGS - https://github.com/frhl/wes_ko_ukbb/tree/speedy_speedos/scripts/prs
+1. **plot_PGS_in_clusters.R** - Compare polygenic score distributions for various traits across the clusters.

 ## PHENOTYPE ENRICHMENT
 1. **female_phenotype_enrichment.R** - Get age at menarche, age at menopause, and number of live births from UKB to compare distributions in different clusters in female-specific analyses.